 Our guide to content delivery networks for WordPress users explains this in more detail, but it’s definitely worth having.

 With both WP Engine and Kinsta, you can enable the CDN in just a few clicks from inside your account area.
 Once it’s enabled, you don’t have to do anything else, and the service will take care of everything for you.
 When it comes to which CDN each host uses, Kinsta have partnered with KeyCDN while WP Engine use MaxCDN, although you’re free to make your own CDN arrangements if you’d prefer.

 If you’re thinking of moving an existing WordPress website to either Kinsta or WP Engine, the good news is both hosts make it very easy to migrate your site to their platform.

-Whether you qualify for the free migration or not, transferring a WordPress website to both Kinsta and WP Engine is very straightforward.
+Apart from the free migration provided by Kinsta, manually transferring a WordPress website to these hosts is very straightforward.
 As both hosts have either an in-house migration plugin (WP Engine) or a recommended third-party tool (Kinsta), along with detailed instructions, the whole process should go smoothly.

 Since the acquisition of StudioPress, WP Engine customers now get access to 37 premium WordPress themes for their websites, making this perhaps the biggest difference between Kinsta and WP Engine.